-I was curios to find out what else this change brings to the table, so I did some testing.
-In this post I am going to share my findings with you.
+I was curious to find out what else this change brings to the table, so I did some testing.
+In this post, I am going to share my findings with you.

-Prior to the release of the 2016 MacBook Pro, the old default resolution was set to 1440 x 900 pixels, and was marked by Apple as ‘Best for Retina’.
-At this resolution, the screen is rendering the picture at its native 2880 x 1800, and then just scales it to 1440 x 900 @X2 resolution, without doing the actual pixel scaling.
+Before the release of the 2016 MacBook Pro, the old default resolution was set to 1440 x 900 pixels, and was marked by Apple as ‘Best for Retina’.
+At this resolution, the screen is rendering the picture at its native 2880 x 1800, and then scales it to 1440 x 900 @X2 resolution, without doing the actual pixel scaling.

 Starting with 2016 MacBook Pro, Apple has decided to set the 1680 x 1050 pixels resolution as the default for 15-inch MacBook Pro, which results in a slightly less sharp and fuzzy text.
 The difference is not very big, but if you try hard, the difference in clarity is noticeable.

-It is also very important to notice that to show the picture in a non-native 1680 x 1050 HiDPI resolution, macOS has to render the virtual 3340 x 2100 screen, and then scale it back to 2880 x 1800 pixels, which obviously increases the GPU usage.
+It is also critical to notice that to show the picture in a non-native 1680 x 1050 HiDPI resolution, macOS has to render the virtual 3340 x 2100 screen, and then scale it back to 2880 x 1800 pixels, which naturally increases the GPU usage.

-In order to find out how much this affects the battery life, I did a few comparison tests of the energy consumption when using the two resolutions.
-I know that the tests were not very scientific, but it was pretty obvious that the new default resolution has a greater impact on battery life.
+To find out how much this affects the battery life, I did a few comparison tests of the energy consumption when using the two resolutions.
+I know that the experiments were not very scientific, but it was pretty evident that the new default resolution has a more significant impact on battery life.

 The difference was similar when running a couple of apps.
 When set to 1440 x 900, the average energy consumption was at 9 Watts, while for 1680 x 1050 pixels, it was at 11 Watts.